 It took two years for owners Manny Sakellarakis and Dan Clark to restore the heritage-listed Moreton Rubber Works building, built in – you guessed it – 1889.
 The plumbing didn’t work and when the boys tore up the carpet there were 1950s newspapers hiding underneath.
 The restaurant eventually opened in 2008, introducing sophisticated Italian to the Brisbane dining scene.

 It’s well known for its imaginative mains, but 1889 Enoteca serves up some of the best pasta in the city, paying respect to Rome.
-Ingredients in cacio e pepe have nowhere to hide – handmade spaghetti tossed with aged pecorino Romano, translating exactly how it should.
-Elsewhere, carbonara plays by the classic recipe – cured pork cheek, olive oil, black pepper and egg yolk, with not a lick of cream in sight.
+Ingredients in cacio e pepe have nowhere to hide – handmade spaghetti tossed with aged pecorino Romano and black pepper, translating exactly how it should.
+Elsewhere, carbonara plays by the classic recipe – cured pork cheek, egg yolk and Parmigiano Reggiano, with not a lick of cream in sight.